 The power of real-time analytics to reshape customer experiences

-For customers, a personalized experience will be a more important brand differentiator than price or product by 2020, according to a Frost & Sullivan report.
+For customers, a personalized experience will be a more important brand differentiator than price or product.
 Meeting these high expectations for a personal touch – knowing what happened in your last customer service inquiry, recommending relevant products based on history, and so on – requires connecting a lot of informational dots, a process that’s much easier when you have a constant flow of real-time insights.

 The successful implementation and utilization of real-time analytics leads to a domino effect on the customer experience.
 It starts with the improved internal workflows we looked at earlier and ends with tangible results in hitting your KPIs for retention, loyalty, and revenue.
 Along the way, the use of real-time data delivers many benefits that customers can see.